 Serve and enjoy!

 - If you choose a coupe glass, the drink has more of the pumpkin look.
 Coupes are stemmed and have a rounded bowl rather than the V shape of a standard cocktail glass.

-- For the scotch, Cannon recommends The Glenrothes Select Reserve.
-It's a single malt from the Speyside region and the distillery is known for dessert-like whiskies, making it a perfect fit for this cocktail.
+- For the scotch, Cannon recommends a single malt from the Speyside region.

 - Feel free to try the infusion with any other scotch.
 You can often save money with a blended scotch rather than a single malt.
 This might be a good move while experimenting with the infusion.